ellanetworks/core/README.md

 * **5G compliant**: Ella is a 5G compliant core network.
 It can integrate with any 5G radio access network.
 * **Performant data plane**: Ella uses eBPF to implement the data plane.
 It is fast, secure, and reliable.
 * **Simple UI**: Ella has a web-based user interface for managing subscribers, radios, device groups, and network slices.
-* **Complete HTTP API**: Ella has a complete HTTP API.
+* **Complete HTTP API**: Ella has a complete REST API.
 You can automate everything you can do in the UI.
-* **Encrypted communication**: Ella's HTTP API and UI are secured with TLS.
+* **Encrypted communication**: Ella's API and UI are secured with TLS.

 ## Tenets